Articles , Glossary

 Bjorn Website

 This is the website of an interior design studio.
 The upper part of the page presents the sticky header which stays in the zone of visual perception all the time in the process of scrolling.
-It is divided into two blocks: the left part features brand logo while the right part presents the interactive area with links to several information blocks like “Product”, “Studio” and “Press” and call-to-action button “Shop” marked out with a shape.
+It is divided into two blocks: the left part features the brand logo, while the right part presents the interactive area with links to several information blocks like “Product”, “Studio”, and “Press”, and a call-to-action button “Shop” marked out with a shape.
 The central part of the header uses negative space for visual separation of these two blocks.

 home page web design